OneRaynyDay/oneraynyday.github.io/_posts/2016-12-16-Word-Embedding-Magic.md

 In this case, we trained it straight through our own implemented recurrent neural net.

-The complete set of code and jupyter notebooks are in [here](https://github.com/OneRaynyDay/BibleNet/tree/master/models), feel free to play around with it. **Keep in mind that I implemented everything from barebone python, so it is not guarranteed to be fast for any application.** I called it BibleNet because its sole purpose was to be trained on the bible corpus.
+The complete set of code and jupyter notebooks are in [here](https://github.com/OneRaynyDay/BibleNet/tree/master/models), feel free to play around with it. **Keep in mind that I implemented everything from barebone python, so it is not guaranteed to be fast for any application.** I called it BibleNet because its sole purpose was to be trained on the bible corpus.

 Here's a picture of the word embeddings capturing the wh- words: